ntoll/ntoll.github.io/article/why-computers-4/index.md

    single tape and a single head.
 The information used to make a computation is available in concurrent squares on several tapes, rather than as a sequence of individual values on one single tape.
-2. The alphabet of characters that could be written to or read from the tape need only consist of two characters: one representing "on", and the other representing "off".
+2. The alphabet of symbols that could be written to or read from the tape need only consist of two symbols: one representing "on", and the other representing "off".
 Put simply, information is represented in a binary fashion as shown in the following illustration (white or "1" is on, black or "0" is off).